John McCarthy (Australian diplomat): Biography

 He also served in diplomatic posts in Damascus, Baghdad and Vientiane.

-McCarthy was appointed an Officer of the Order for Australia in 1999 for service to the enhancement of Australia's international reputation and to the development of Australian regional policy while serving as Australia's Ambassador to Indonesia in Jakarta.
+McCarthy was appointed an Officer of the Order for Australia (AO) in 1999 for service to the enhancement of Australia's international reputation and to the development of Australian regional policy while serving as Australia's Ambassador to Indonesia in Jakarta.

 Personal

 McCarthy has two daughters with ex-wife Zorica McCarthy.